numpy/numpy/doc/source/user/basics.indexing.rst

 - An integer, *i*, returns the same values as ``i:i+1`` **except** the dimensionality of the returned object is reduced by
-  1. In particular, a selection tuple with the *p*-th element an integer (and all other entries ``:``) returns the corresponding sub-array with dimension *N - 1*.
+  1. In particular, a selection object with the *p*-th element an integer (and all other entries ``:``) returns the corresponding sub-array with dimension *N - 1*.
 If *N = 1* then the returned object is an array scalar.
 These objects are explained in :ref:`arrays.scalars`.

-- If the selection tuple has all entries ``:`` except the *p*-th entry which is a slice object ``i:j:k``, then the returned array has dimension *N* formed by concatenating the sub-arrays returned by integer indexing of
+- If the selection object has all entries ``:`` except the *p*-th entry which is a slice object ``i:j:k``, then the returned array has dimension *N* formed by concatenating the sub-arrays returned by integer indexing of